taikutaiku

 How it works.
 The plugin opens as a sidebar panel (default width 300px).
 It calls the filesystem listing bridge method to enumerate files in the working directory and renders them as a navigable tree.
 Clicking a directory expands it; clicking a file can open it in the browser if appropriate.
 The panel includes a toolbar button with a folder icon for quick access.

 Usage scenario.
 You join a session where a colleague is debugging a Node.js application.
-You have never seen this codebase before.
-Instead of typing ls and tree to explore, you open File Browser and immediately see the project structure: src/, tests/, package.json, tsconfig.json.
+You have never seen this project before.
+Instead of typing ls and tree to explore, you open File Browser and immediately see the project structure: source folder, tests, package metadata, TypeScript config.
 You click into src/ and see the module layout.
 In 10 seconds, you have the mental model you need to start helping with the debug.

 Terminal Commander